margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the history of streets, pedestrians, and cars and bikers
 * Grateful for the light through the darkness in history
 * Grateful for the Holy Qur'an
+* Grateful for the love of Life, Liberty, and pursuit of Happiness in childhood
+* Grateful to see neighbors walking down the street
+* Grateful for newbord children
+* Grateful for artistic ways to use trash
+* Grateful for family conversations
+* Grateful for urban design and interesting photography
+* Grateful for forgiveness

 <br>